qanastek/DeepMusic/README.md

 DeepMusic is an easy to use Spotify like app to manage and listen to your favorites musics.

-Technically, this is an Android Application and its entire RPC / MOM backend.
-The SpeechToText is provided by the Android SpeechToText API and the named entity recognition done with Flair.
+Technically, this project is an Android Client and its entire RPC / MOM backend.
+After being recorded, the input sequence is transcribed by the Android SpeechToText API provided natively on Android.
+Then, the transcription is provided to an homemade named entity recognition system which is done with Flair to identify semantic entities such like: Artist(s), Music Name, Order, ...
+In response of that, the correct order is emitted and the music stream is played, stopped or paused on the device.
+The solution is scalable to dozen of mobile devices and multiple backend servers thanks to IceGrid.

 Administration             |  Android Client :-------------------------:|:-------------------------: